Simple. Revolutionary. Empowering.

 It might be surprising based on the name, but DMPA-SC* has captured the imagination and attention of the global family planning community.

 For decades, PATH has championed the development and delivery of DMPA-SC, a lower-dose, easy-to-use injectable contraceptive that protects against pregnancy for three months.
-Sayana Press, the DMPA-SC product available to Family Planning 2020 (FP2020) countries, is manufactured by Pfizer Inc. and combines the drug and needle in the prefilled BD Uniject™ injection system, which was originally developed by PATH.
-The product is now available in at least 20 FP2020 countries and is approved by regulatory agencies in more than 40 countries worldwide, including in the European Union.
+Sayana Press, the DMPA-SC product currently available, is manufactured by Pfizer Inc. and combines the drug and needle in the prefilled BD Uniject™ injection system, which was originally developed by PATH.
+The product is now available in nearly 55 countries worldwide, with nearly 35 countries offering self-injection.